aradzhabov/AbleMouse/docs/en/assemble-guide.md

 - Use foam for prototyping and experimenting
 - Avoid permanent fixation at first; allow for adjustments

+>()You can cover the contact surface with a thin dielectric layer (0.1–0.3 mm), e.g. a common food-grade plastic bag.
+Note that not all dielectric materials transmit the electric field (this is distinct from electric current).
+The principle is kind of similar to how touchscreens work through a glass layer.
+But adjust the sensitivity threshold for your material — touches will be less sensitive.

 ![Tongue Device](../img/me_linked_with_the_device.jpg)
 ![Tongue Perspective](../img/tongue_touch_perspective_view.jpg)
 ![Tongue Closeup](../img/tongue_touch_close_view.jpg)